Special offer

 What To Know About Hiring Co-Op Students and Interns

 Interns and co-op students are a great addition to any workplace as they are there to learn.
-If you have the opportunity to take interns and co-op students, it can be beneficial to your business.
-This article includes a breakdown of interns and co-op students’ key roles and duties so you can have a better idea of what they are, what they do and why hiring one would be beneficial for your business.
+If you have the opportunity to take interns and co-op students, it could be beneficial to your business.
+This article includes a breakdown of interns and co-op students’ key roles and duties so you can have a better idea of what they are, what they do, and why hiring one could be beneficial for your business.

 What’s the difference between an intern and a co-op student?